rt5899-art/Sales-Overview/README.md

 ### Strategic Recommendations

-Address Data Infrastructure Deficiencies Insight ➔ The foundational model shows iterative column and table spelling mismatches (such as missing characters in price variables and mixed case names like "DAte").
+Address Data Infrastructure Deficiencies Insight ➔ The foundational model shows iterative column and table spelling mismatches (such as missing characters in price variables and mixed case names like "Date").

 * Action ➔ Implement strict data cataloging rules and refactor table properties within Power Query to ensure system maintainability as the transactional pipeline grows.